awslabs/ec2-spot-workshops/content/rendering-with-batch/start/review-outputs.md

 ## Reviewing the Launch Template

 You can check the CloudFormation stack by downloading the following file: [CloudFormation stack](https://raw.githubusercontent.com/awslabs/ec2-spot-workshops/master/content/rendering-with-batch/rendering-with-batch.files/stack.yaml)

-Note the `UserData` of the created Launch Template contains the following script:
+Note that the `UserData` of the created Launch Template contains the following script:

 ```bash
 MIME-Version: 1.0